ShuaiweiYu/master-thesis/thesis/content/proposal/objective.typ

 The current proof-of-concept implementation of Hades has demonstrated the feasibility of running build jobs using Kubernetes @jandowHadesCIScalableContinuous.
 This thesis builds on that foundation by migrating Hades into the Kubernetes cluster and improving its architecture according to cloud-native best practices.
 The goal is to enhance resource utilization, scalability, and system reliability.
 This work addresses three main objectives:
 + Implement a Kubernetes Operator for Hades
 + Evaluate Hades' Performance via Benchmarking
-+ Refine and Optimize the Kubernetes-Based Executor
++ Optimize the Kubernetes-Based Executor

 #figure(
   image("../../figures/HadesCI-Logging-Components.png"),